 Periphery inspection based on Systematic Behavior

 Security Driving for eliminating vehicle accidents

-In fiscal 2014, in order to further instill Security Driving among our employees, we began operation of the Security Driving Trainer System.
-Security Driving Trainers who are appointed at each office hold activities to increase awareness towards safe driving, to eliminate accidents, and to eliminate traffic violations.
+In fiscal 2014, in order to further instill Security Driving among our employees, we began operation of the Security Driving Trainer system.
+“Security Driving Trainers,” who are appointed at each office, hold activities to increase awareness toward safe driving and eliminate accidents and traffic violations.

-In fiscal 2017, we installed drive recorders in all types of security vehicles.
-Also, to ensure the safety of surrounding vehicles, we affixed stickers that announce a drive recorder is equipped on applicable security vehicles.
-We strive to raise awareness among all drivers by utilizing tools that encourage safe driving.
+In September 2016, SECOM established an organization dedicated to eliminating vehicle accidents and traffic violations.
+In addition to strengthening activities to promote safe driving, we promote the implementation of drive recorders and vehicles equipped with automatic brakes.
+In fiscal 2017, we installed drive recorders in all types of security vehicle and to ensure the safety of surrounding vehicles, we affixed stickers that announce a drive recorder is equipped on the security vehicles.
+We strive to raise all drivers’ awareness by also utilizing tools that encourage safe driving.

 Promoting Security Driving

 Inspection of equipment, vehicles, etc., before starting work